 You can of course play around with the numbers and pick some other CPA metric and timeframes that suit you better.
 Take a look at another example below:

 Let's consider some other ideas that may come in handy.
-Say, you'd like to automatically set budgets for each day of the week, cause some days might be more fruitful.
+Say, you'd like to automatically set budgets for each day of the week, because some days might be more fruitful.
 It can be done by a single rule with multiple tasks and a custom schedule.
 Each task covers different days and sets different budget value.

 This task will set the budget at $50 on Monday, Tuesday and Wednesday.
 Then you add more tasks with different budgets and days in the same rule.